codeinthehole/codeinthehole.com/www/posts/0063-django-cacheback.rst

     from cacheback.decorators import cacheback

     def show_tweets(request, username):
+        fetch_cached_tweets = cacheback(60*15, fetch_on_miss=False)(fetch_tweets)
         return render(request, 'tweets.html',
-                      {'tweets': cacheback(60*15, fetch_on_miss=False)(fetch_tweets(username))})
+                      {'tweets': fetch_cached_tweets(username)})

-The ``cacheback`` function will generate a cache key based on the module path of the wrapped function and the passed args and kwargs.
+The ``cacheback`` function provides a wrapper function for the ``fetch_tweets`` function.
+When called, the wrapper will generate a cache key based on the module path of the wrapped function and the passed args and kwargs.
 It then checks the cache and if there isn't a valid result it will serialise the function and its args so it can be executed asynchronously by a Celery task.

 The ``cacheback`` function can also be used as a decorator:

 .. sourcecode:: python

-    from cacheback import cacheback
+    from cacheback.decorators import cacheback

     @cacheback(15*60)
     def fetch_tweets(username):